Elizabeth (Lisa album): Background information

 Elizabeth is LISA's third studio album and sixth overall album.
 It was released six months after her last album, God Sista.
 The album charted low on the Oricon Albums Charts at #60 and remained on the charts for four weeks.
 The album was only released as a CD, not carrying a CD+DVD counterpart.

 Elizabeth featured several of her singles, including "I, Rhythm" and "Showtime," along with remixes of "Tripod Baby" and "Precious Message."
-For the latter, LISA work with remix artist R. Yamaki, who had previously worked with fellow label-mate Koda Kumi for the remix of her song "Yume with You."
+For the latter, LISA worked with remix artist R. Yamaki, who had previously worked with fellow label-mate Koda Kumi for the remix of her song "Yume with You."
 LISA had previously performed the original "Tripod Baby" with m-flo on their album Beat Space Nine, which had been released a year prior on August 8, 2005.

 The album also featured songs from her concept album, God Sista: "It's On" and "hit da spot."
 This would be her last studio album until the release of Disco Volante three years later.